Enhancing the hunt for new phenomena in dijet final-states using anomaly detection filters at the High-Luminosity Large Hadron Collider

 To understand the discovery potential of the simulated data to new resonance phenomena, we inject simulated SSM events into the SM events.
 The injected amount is such that the following quantity, defined as a measure of the significance~\cite{cowan2012}, is approximately 3:

-Here $s$ is the injected number of the SSM events and $b$ is the number of SM events when $\mjj>1200$~GeV.
-This injection corresponds to approximately 12 thousand SSM events injected into around 17 million SM events in the region $\mjj>1200$~GeV after applying the \ycut selection.
+Here $s$ is the injected number of the SSM events and $b$ is the number of SM events.
+This injection corresponds to approximately 12 thousand SSM events injected into approximately 17 million SM events in the region $\mjj>1200$~GeV after applying the \ycut selection.

 We also define two significances as follows: \begin{itemize} \item The pre-fit significance: